enspiral/handbook/ventures/loomio.md

 **Social Impact Strategy / Theory of Change**

 We’re building Loomio because we believe that increasing the organising capacity of lots of small groups of committed people can create big change.

 If we can help break the tradeoff between effectiveness and inclusion, then we’ll see more engaged communities, more effective activism, more human-centered workplaces, and more participatory government.

 **Venture Stewards**

 * Richard Bartlett
-* Ben Knight
+* Ben Knight (on leave)
 * Marianne Elliot

 **Enspiral Foundation Contribution**

 Financial: $200/mo flat contribution at present.
 Also funding an Enspiral Catalyst role (0.2FTE).

 Non-financial: Loomio team members are active in Enspiral membership, and regularly engage in media and profile-raising for the network.